Mental Health and the Justice System in Durham County (2022-2023)

-A significant issue in the Durham County criminal justice system is the management of individuals with severe mental illness.
-Durham County has taken many steps in recent years to support these individuals, including establishment of a Crisis Intervention Team among law enforcement and first responders, Community Paramedics who perform home visits to those identified with active mental health issues, Mental Health Services at the County Detention Facility and follow-up upon release from the facility.
-Duke University Medical Center is the major provider of health care services in Durham County, yet the two entities have not explicitly collaborated to address the needs of this population.
+Mental illness is over-represented in the incarcerated population, and the Durham County Detention Facility is not an exception.
+Durham County has taken many steps to support mentally ill individuals, including establishment of a Crisis Intervention Team among law enforcement and first responders, community paramedics who perform home visits to those identified with active mental health issues, mental health services at the County Detention Facility, and follow-up upon release.

 Academic credit available for fall and spring semesters